mendes-jv/libft/README.md

 make
 ```

-Now you have a file called `libft.a`, use any function of the libft and compile you code with the archive.
+Now you have a file called `libft.a`, use any function of the libft and compile your code with the archive.

 ```sh
 [gcc | cc | clang] [flags] main.c libft.a && ./a.out